DIVD-NL/people-and-culture/signing-up/index.md

 To give you a comprehensive understanding of our work and mission at DIVD, we highly recommend that you take our brief introductory course available at [DIVD Introduction](https://divd.thinkific.com/courses/DIVD-Introduction).
 This course will provide you with valuable insights and, upon completion, you will automatically receive an invitation for a **free** (no costs will be charged) [Certficate of Conduct](https://www.justis.nl/en/products/certificate-of-conduct) **to confirm your identity**.
-Once you receive it via email, please **take a photo of the document and send it to VOG@divd.nl**. _After we have [validated](https://validatie.nl/) your certificate, we will securely delete the photo or PDF file._
+Once you receive it via email, please **take a photo of the paper document or upload to the PDF [here](https://form.jotform.com/241683944130355). _After we have [validated](https://validatie.nl/) your certificate, we will securely delete the photo or PDF file._

 Additionally, we encourage you to book an introductory meeting to further familiarize yourself with our organization.
 You can schedule this meeting at your convenience via [Calendly](https://calendly.com/victor-gevers/divd-introductory-meeting).